bytecodealliance/javy/docs/docs-using-exports.md

 ## Exports with multiple words

-Exported function names with multiple words have to written in kebab-case in the `.wit` file (a restriction imposed by `wit`), they are exported from the Wasm module as kebab-case to match the WIT, and Javy will match the WIT export to a JavaScript export with the same name but in camel-case.
+Exported function names with multiple words have to be written in kebab-case in the `.wit` file (a restriction imposed by `wit`), they are exported from the Wasm module as kebab-case to match the WIT, and Javy will match the WIT export to a JavaScript export with the same name but in camel-case.